-- (1) All qualifications of the Institution are issued with the approval of the Council on application by a student when that student has satisfied the requirements for such an award. - (2) (a) Qualifications are awarded to students who successfully complete to the satisfaction of their respective academic Heads of Department all the approved requirements (including workintegrated learning, where applicable) for such qualifications. - (b) When a qualification cannot be issued because of non-compliance by a student with Rule G18(2)(a), the Institution will, upon application by that student and payment of the prescribed fee, issue the student with a statement of results provided the student has passed a minimum of one subject. - (3) (a) The date of issue of a qualification shall be indicated on a certificate, diploma or a degree as the date "with effect from", and such date shall be determined by the following. - I. The date of publication of the results of the main examinations; or - 2.
-The date of publication of the results of the supplementary examinations; or

-3. the date of publication of the results of the special examinations and, where applicable, written confirmation from the relevant HOD that all required editorial corrections/ revisions have been effected (Rule G26(5) also refers);
+- All qualifications of the Institution are issued with the approval of the Council on application by a student when that student has satisfied the requirements for such an award. - (2) (a) Qualifications are awarded to students who successfully complete to the satisfaction of their respective academic Heads of Department all the approved requirements (including workintegrated learning, where applicable) for such qualifications. - (b) When a qualification cannot be issued because of non-compliance by a student with Rule G18(2)(a), the Institution will, upon application by that student and payment of the prescribed fee, issue the student with a statement of results provided the student has passed a minimum of one subject. - (3) (a) The date of issue of a qualification shall be indicated on a certificate, diploma or a degree as the date "with effect from", and such date shall be determined by the following: - 1.
+The date of publication of the results of the main examinations; or - 2.
+The date of publication of the results of the supplementary examinations; or - 3. the date of publication of the results of the special examinations (Amended w.e.f.2016/01) - (b) The effective date of issue of a Master's Degree or a Doctor's Degree will be: - the date on which the student submits the electronic pdf version of the dissertation/thesis to the relevant Faculty Office, following approval of the examiners' recommendations by the Higher Degrees Committee and, where applicable, written confirmation from the relevant HOD that all required editorial corrections/ revisions have been effected (Rule G26(5) also refers); or.